Reed College: A nexus for excellence

-For more than a century, the College has been a haven for a diverse group of scholars who wrestle with big ideas and explore ways to apply those ideas to the world around them.
-Learning is cherishedat Reed; it isn’t outside the norm to talk about your passions and discoveries.
-If you’re ready to look beyond the superficial, to seek the truth and discover unlimited possibilities, you’re ready for Reed.
+Reed College is located 10 minutes from downtown Portland, Oregon, a vibrant metropolis of waterfalls, bridges, and parks of every size.
+For more than a century, the College has been a nexus for a diverse group of scholars who wrestle with big ideas and explore ways to apply those ideas to the world around them.
+Learning is cherished at Reed; it isn’t outside the norm to talk about your passions and discoveries.
+If you’re ready to look beyond the superficial, seek the truth, and discover unlimited possibilities, you’re ready for Reed.

-With a student-faculty ratio of 9:1 and all classes taught by professors rather than teaching assistants, undergraduate education at Reed comes first.
+With a student-faculty ratio of 10:1 and all classes taught by professors rather than teaching assistants, undergraduate education comes first at Reed.
 The conference method of learning brings together small groups of students to discuss great ideas, read primary texts by leading thinkers, and form opinions and defend them with skill and nuance.
 Guided by a thoughtfully constructed sequence of topics and architecture of ideas, students map an academic course that culminates in the senior thesis.
 They work alongside their professors, with whom they share a deep enthusiasm for scholarship, inquiry, and academic excellence.

-Distinguished alumni include Wikipedia co-founder Larry Sanger ’91; neuroscientist Kenneth Koe ’45, inventor of Zoloft; environmental chemist and mountaineer Arlene Blum ’66; attorneyWilliam Hohengarten ’84, whose arguments persuaded the US Supreme Court to strike down Texas laws againstsodomy; beat poet Gary Snyder ’51; best-selling author Barbara Ehrenreich ’63; and geneticist Pamela Ronald ’82, who developed a strain of drought-resistant rice.
+Distinguished alumni include Wikipedia cofounder Larry Sanger ’91; neuroscientist Kenneth Koe ’45, inventor of Zoloft; environmental chemist and mountaineer Arlene Blum ’66; attorneyWilliam Hohengarten ’84, whose arguments persuaded the US Supreme Court to strike down Texas laws againstsodomy; beat poet Gary Snyder ’51; best-selling author Barbara Ehrenreich ’63; and geneticist Pamela Ronald ’82, who developed a strain of drought-resistant rice.
 (Notable dropouts include Steve Jobs.)

 The sciences at Reed